Lezhë: Contemporary

 Today Lezhë is a growing city.
 Its proximity to the port of Shëngjin as well as its location on the national road between the Montenegrin border to the North and Tirana to the South makes it an attractive location for industry and business.

 Geography

 View over Lezhë and the Albanian Adriatic Sea Coast in the distance.

 Lezhë Municipality lies within Lezhë County as part of the Northern Region of Albania and consists of the adjacent administrative units of Balldren, Blinisht, Dajç, Kallmet, Kolsh, Shëngjin, Shënkoll, Ungrej, Zejmen with Lezhë constituting the municipal seat.
 The municipality spans between the Plain of Zadrima in the north, the Pukë-Mirditë Highlands in the east, the mouth of the Mat River in the south and the Albanian Adriatic Sea Coast in the west.
 It covers 509.1 km^{2}.

 Climate

 As of the Köppen climate classification, Lezhë falls under the periphery of the hot-summer Mediterranean climate (Csa) zone with an average annual temperature of 14.6 C.

-Infrastructure

-There are urban buses throughout the city and international and national buses.
-Lezhe has a train station not far from the center.
-The line starts in Durrës and ends in Shkodër.
-It is functional but not frequently.

-The main highway in Lezhe is SH 1, connecting it with Shkodër to the north and the Durrës-Kukës Highway (A1, intersection at Milot) to the south.
-The SH32 connects Lezhe with Shëngjin on the coast.